 We clicked on the [Pond] button on the top toolbar which opened the Pond Designer Window.
 Here we entered the following:

 All we did was select Hydrograph 2 for the “Post-dev Hyd” and Hydrograph 1 for the “Pre-dev Hyd” as shown above in the drop-down list boxes (The Q target inputs will be filled in automatically).
 Then clicked [Estimate Storage].
-The software provided us with an estimate on how large our pond should be… 69,877 cuft.
-We used this number to build our pond.
+The software provided us with an estimate of the maximum storage needed for the 100-year event.
+This is how large our pond should be… 69,877 cuft.
+We used this number to build our actual pond.

 Step 2.
 Create a Detention Pond